Thank you for considering School of the Madeleine for your child’s education

 - Diocese of Oakland’s FACE Fund (up to $1,750 per child)

 - The Basic Fund. ($up to $2,000 per child)

 FACTS, the financial service agency, will evaluate each family’s financial need to constitute the eligibility of any financial aid award from both FACE and the Madeleine.
 You can now apply using FACTS using the Online application for 2019-2020 financial aid.
 Deadline is March 8, 2019.

 There are 3 possible sources of financial aid for families that are eligible.

 - The BASIC Fund has two application forms: English Form / Spanish Form.
 You click the link, download the form and return all the information and requested documents directly to the BASIC Fund office.
 The address will be indicated on the form.
 The decision for eligibility is determined by the BASIC Fund and the Madeleine is informed in June/July of those regarding qualifying families.

 - The FACE Fund uses the PSAS Form (Private School Aid Survey) The decision for eligibility is determined by the FACE Fund and the Madeleine is informed in June/July of those regarding qualifying families.
-Deadline for FACE applications is March 15, 2015.
+Deadline for FACE applications is in March.
 Download form or click here for the online form (download online guide for further assistance).

 - School of the Madeleine Aid uses the same PSAS Form, noted above.
 The decision for eligibility is determined by the PSAS service and the Madeleine is given a ranking of families based on need and eligibility.
 Download form